vaporwavie/agilizeit/README.md

 # Agilize it!
-Hey!
+For outsiders: Hey!
 This repository is purely intended to my buds at Agilize.
 My main achievement doing this script was just to automatize the whole environment installation proccess that we always pass when a system reinstalation is needed or something.

 # Updates
-I'm going to update it as the same rythm we include new programs and features to use on development.
+O script vai ser atualizado conforme a equipe relate bugs e melhorias.
+Os pacotes básicos já estão devidamente configurados :)

-# Looking
+# Demonstração
 ![agilizeit screenshot](https://raw.githubusercontent.com/vaporwavie/agilizeit/master/agilizeit.png "Looks nice, eh?")